 16. Sugar snap peas

 Simple and easy to find – sugar snap peas can be found in pre-washed bags or fresh from the produce department.
 Eat them on their own or with a little hummus.
+When my son was a toddler this was a snack that my son loved to pick straight out of the garden and enjoy – but luckily, you can grab them from the store any day of the week.

 I’ve tried a number of Purely Elizabeth granola flavors and I have loved every single one.
 This is a great snack idea to stash in your car or divide into smaller portions and throw in your bag to snack while out and about.